team-EoaNB-Redux/EoaNBR/README.md

 ## Join the Team

-If you wish to contribute to the development of the mod, supprt us on Patreon or join the team.
+If you wish to contribute to the development of the mod, support us on Patreon or join the team.
 The links to support/apply can be found in our `#faq` channel on Discord.
-Donators will be given the special Auxillaires role on Discord which gives backdoor access to most of our development process/work and given special personalized easter eggs in our mod.
+Donators will be given the special Patreonus role on Discord which gives backdoor access to most of our development process/work and given special personalized easter eggs in our mod.
 Applicant Developers will be given the `Patrician` Team Member Role and the `Disciplio` Trial Role.
 After passing the Trial Period, members will be fully accepted into the team and be given GitHub write access if applicable.

 ### Rules for Developers
 - Current General Development for EoaNBR shall be pushed onto the `(0.3)-Ars-Bellica` branch.